AH-Likhon/dentario-dental-clinic/README.md

 Main Points of this website:
 - This is a Dental Clinic Website
-- In this website anyone can see the services of dental care
+- On this website, users can log in or register using a username, password, or Google authentication (OAuth2).
-- Main point of this website is user can't show doctor details without login
+- The main point of this website is that users cannot view doctor information unless they log in.
-- User can login via Google/Gmail or User can register/login, then they can see the details of doctors
+- On this website, anyone can see the services of dental care.
-- User can't see the details of single service without login
+- A user can't see the details of a single service without log in.